Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020

 \section{Abstract}

-We made a multi-wavelength study of the timing and spectral properties of the X-ray pulsar A 0535+262 during a recent giant outburst in November and December 2020.
-The flux of the pulsar reached a record value of $\sim$12.5 Crab and the mass accretion rate ($\dot{M}$) was estimated to be $\sim$ 6.67 $\times$ 10$^{17}$ g s$^{-1}$ near the peak of the outburst.
-There was a transition from sub-critical to super-critical accretion regime which allows exploring different properties of the source in super-critical regime.
-We have detected a \textit q like feature in the hardness intensity diagram during the outburst.
-We investigated the evolution of the pulse period and found the spin period of the neutron star to be $P = 103.58\pm 0.01$ s based on NuSTAR data during the rising phase of the outburst.
-It was found that the spin period decreased with time at a rate of $\dot P= -1.50\pm 0.05\times10^{-7}$ ss$^{-1}$ during the outburst.
-The timing results revealed the presence of highly variable pulse profiles.
-The pulse profile evolved from a double peak feature to a single peak during the rising phase near the peak in higher energy range and prominent energy dependence of the pulse profile was established.
-CRSF from the spectrum was detected at $\sim$44 keV in the sub-critical regime and the corresponding magnetic field was $B\sim$4.9$\times10^{12}$ G. The position of the CRSF was shifted towards lower energy in the super-critical regime.
-The luminosity dependence of the CRSF feature was studied and during the super-critical regime, a negative correlation is observed between the line energy and luminosity.
-The critical luminosity was $\sim$6 $\times$ 10$^{37}$ erg s$^{-1}$ above which a state transition occurred.
+We made a detailed study of the timing and spectral properties of the X-ray pulsar 1A 0535+262 during the recent giant outburst in 2020 November and December.
+The flux of the pulsar reached a record value of $\sim$12.5 Crab as observed by {\it Swift}/BAT (15--50 keV) and the corresponding mass accretion rate was $\sim6.67\times10^{17}$ g s$^{-1}$ near the peak of the outburst.
+There was a transition from the subcritical to the supercritical accretion regime which allows exploring different properties of the source in the supercritical regime.
+A q-like feature was detected in the hardness-intensity diagram during the outburst.
+We observed high variability and strong energy dependence of pulse profiles during the outburst.
+Cyclotron Resonant Scattering Feature (CRSF) was detected at $\sim44$ keV from the {\it NuSTAR} energy spectrum in the subcritical regime and the corresponding magnetic field was $B\simeq4.9\times10^{12}$ G. The energy of the CRSF was shifted towards lower energy in the supercritical regime.
+The luminosity dependence of the CRSF was studied and during the supercritical regime, a negative correlation was observed between the line energy and luminosity.
+The critical luminosity was $\sim6\times10^{37}$ erg s$^{-1}$ above which a state transition occurred.
 A reversal of correlation between the photon index and luminosity was observed near the critical luminosity.
-We have studied the broadband spectrum of the source which can be described by a composite model with two continuum components -- a blackbody emission and a cut-off power law.
-An emission line of iron ($K_{\alpha}$) near 6.4 keV was detected from the energy spectrum.
+The {\it NuSTAR} spectra can be described by a composite model with two continuum components, a blackbody emission, cut-off power law, and a discrete component to account for the iron emission line at 6.4 keV.
+An additional cyclotron absorption feature was included in the model.